Whoever controls the record

 • Three independent timestamps

-• Full chain of custody declaration
+• Full chain-of-custody declaration

 • Designed for FRE 902(14)